 10. Galata Tower

 Thought to be one of the oldest in Istanbul, the medieval Galata Tower is one of the dominating features of the Galata skyline.
 It is thought that in the 17th century an early aviator, Hezarfen Ahmet Celebi, made a flight using artificial gliding wings from here over the Bosphorus, an impressive journey of nearly six kilometres.
 Climb to the observation deck (51 metres) to absorb 360⁰ panoramic views and imagine how that flight would have been.

-The Park Inn by Radisson Istanbul Atasehir is located only 10 km away from the city center, in the vibrant Atasehir district.
-If you prefer easy airport access, the Park Inn by Radisson Istanbul Ataturk Airport offers stylish accommodation near the city with excellent transport links to the city.
+Park Inn by Radisson Istanbul Atasehir is located only 10 km away from the city center, in the vibrant Atasehir district.
+If you prefer easy airport access, the Park Inn by Radisson Istanbul Ataturk Airport offers stylish accommodation near the airport with excellent transport links to the city.
 We would love to welcome you at Park Inn by Radisson Odayeri.
 Purchase an Istanbul Tourist Pass for discounted entrance to various attractions, as well as great deals on cruises, dining and public transport.
 The Big Bus Sightseeing offers a Hop-on, Hop-off bus service and other city tours, making navigating the city’s attractions simple.